 2. Print out your story.

 Wait.
-Before you print it out, run it through spell-check and correct all the misspelled words.
+Before you print it out, run it through spell-check and correct all the grammar errors the auto-checker finds.
 Then print it out.

 Wait.
 One more thing.
 Before you switch from writer to reader, let your story sit for a day of two, give it time to breathe.
 If you are on a deadline for a writing contest and just finished your first draft, and it is due in three hours, or one hour, take a few minutes away from your story, walk around the block, have a bath, or get a glass of water, then read your story.